Adi Shankara

-Owing to his later fame over 300 texts are attributed to him, including commentaries (Bhāṣya), introductory topical expositions (Prakaraṇa grantha) and poetry (Stotra).
+Owing to his later fame over 300 texts are attributed to him, including commentaries (bhāṣya), introductory topical expositions (prakaraṇa grantha) and poetry (stotra).
 However, most of these are likely to have been written by admirers, or pretenders, or scholars with an eponymous name.
-Works known to have been written by Shankara himself are the Brahmasutrabhasya, his commentaries on ten principal Upanishads, his commentary on the Bhagavad Gita, and the Upadeśasāhasrī.
-The authenticity of Shankara as the author of has been questioned and mostly rejected by scholarship.
+Works widely accepted to have been written by Shankara himself are the Brahmasutrabhasya, his commentaries on ten principal Upanishads, his commentary on the Bhagavad Gita, and the Upadeśasāhasrī.
+The authenticity of Shankara as the author of the has been questioned and mostly rejected by scholarship.

-His authentic works present a harmonizing reading of the shastras, with liberating knowledge of the self at its core, synthesizing the Advaita Vedanta teachings of his time.
-The central concern of Shankara's writings was the liberating knowledge of the true identity of jivatman (individual self) as Ātman-Brahman, taking the Upanishads as an independent means of knowledge, beyond the ritually oriented Mīmāṃsā-exegesis of the Vedas.
-Shankara's Advaita showed influences from Mahayana Buddhism, despite Shankara's critiques; and Hindu Vaishnava opponents have even accused Shankara of being a "crypto-Buddhist," a qualification which is rejected by the Advaita Vedanta tradition, highlighting their respective views on Atman, Anatta and Brahman.
+His authentic works present a harmonizing reading of the shastras, with liberating knowledge of the self at its core, synthesizing the inherited Advaita Vedanta teachings of his time.
+The central concern of Shankara's writings was the liberating knowledge of the true identity of jīvātman (individual self) as Ātman-Brahman, emphasizing that "right knowledge arises at the moment of hearing" the mahāvākyas.
+These mahavakyas are found in the Upanishads, which Shankara saw as the authoritative means of knowledge, beyond the ritually oriented Mīmāṃsā-exegesis of the Vedas.
+Shankara's Advaita showed influences from Mahayana Buddhism, despite Shankara's critiques; and Hindu Vaishnava opponents have even accused Shankara of being a "crypto-Buddhist," a qualification which is rejected by the Advaita Vedanta tradition, highlighting their respective views on Atman, Anātman and Brahman.